-A four minute drive or 25 minute walk from Upper Buckton is Brampton Bryan where you will find Aadvark Books, a (mainly) second hand bookshop par excellence.
+A five minute drive or 25 minute walk from Upper Buckton is Brampton Bryan where you will find Aadvark Books, a (mainly) second hand bookshop par excellence.

-50,000 books in a converted barn with a cracking cafe, Aadvark is one of our hidden gems!
+50,000 books in a converted barn with a cafe, Aadvark is one of our hidden gems!

 Wigmore Castle (free to visit) in the nearby village of Wigmore was home to the powerful Mortimer family who were wealthy and powerful Lords of the Marches.